reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/My Substantive Morality.md

 - Success theory: satisfaction of preferences about one's own life, i.e. preferences about features that are introspectively discernable
 - Objective list theory: knowledge, friendship, etc.
 - Other constraints: S taking attitudinal pleasure in state of affairs P, only when S deserves that pleasure and P deserves to happen.
+- Why assume its telelogical?
+	- Some of the values we have don't consist in what state of affairs we have reason to promote
+	- Oftentimes to say X is good, we mean we have reason to promote X
+	- But not always: e.g. loyalty is good =/= we have reason to promote loyalty, i.e. betraying a friend to promote loyalty is not to value loyalty.

 ### Individual Lifetime Goodness